FerdAngle/NetanMastersYu/README.md

 **Transformation/detransformation loop only:** Set Transformation Phase to "Before TP" | Blank out the TP User field

 **Q:** How do I add forms/slots? <br>
-**A:** Hover your cursor where your form/slot is on your SPLIT screen view of roblox, and press your binded key related to it to save the coordinates of its position.
+**A:** Hover your cursor where your form/slot is on roblox, and press your binded key related to it to save the coordinates of its position.
+For forms, you'll want to open up your transformation menu and when you see the form you want, move your mouse cursor to where it is and press your binded hotkey.

 **Q:** How do I delete or rename forms/slots? <br> **A:** Right click on the form/slot that is selected in the rectangular field and the options will show.